Setting Up Your Zap

 Add a 'Call Zapier' Action to Your Flow

 Add this action to the flow after collecting the data you want.
 Choose your already created flow event from the drop down menu.
+Give the result a name.

 Create Your Google Sheets Spreadsheet